robi42/boot-rest/README.md

     curl localhost:8888/api/greetings

-Note: this thing is ready to be deployed on Heroku.
+Note: this thing is ready to be deployed on Heroku...